...

 Cost of Mediation

 In terms of cost, mediation prices can range greatly.
 To begin if you are a person who is in financial need you may be eligible to have the cost of your mediation covered.
-For example, if you are resident of Harris County you can apply for a free mediation with the Dispute Resolution Center where you will have to provide proof of your financial need.
-These are not always completely covered but they may be significantly reduced.
+For example, if you are a resident of Harris County you can apply for a free mediation with the Dispute Resolution Center where you will have to provide proof of your financial need.
+These costs may not be fully covered but can be significantly reduced.

-On the other hand, if you are not financially in need mediation costs will need to be covered by the parties of the litigation.
+On the other hand, if you are not financially in need, the parties involved in the litigation will have to cover the mediation costs.
 Mediators typically work in half-days and full-days and their prices can vary anywhere from $200-$1000.
 More distinguished mediators will typically be more expensive.
 However, you can always request that the other party offset your costs by covering them either partially or in full.

 Ebook